iCloud Storage Full? 5 Tips on How to Clear iCloud Storage

 Similarly, when you are using Messages in iCloud, you can remove text messages and attachments to clear iCloud storage.

-- Step 3: Tick the messages you don’t need and flip Delete in the bottom right corner.
+- Tick the messages you don’t need and tap the trash icon, then tap Delete Message in the pop-up menu.

 Most of the apps installed on the iPhone, including Voice Memos, Notes, and WhatsApp sync the data to iCloud.
 You can see which apps are using iCloud in the iCloud interface.
 To free up space on iCloud storage, you can disable the apps you don’t want to sync to iCloud and delete the data of those apps.